billra/billra.com/docs/colorcube/readme.md

 white center, and out to the opposite edge will always land on that color's complement.
 For example, the Red vertex sits directly across from the Cyan vertex.
-This demonstrates how colors on opposite sides of the RGB spectrum cancel each other out to create neutral white light in the center.
+This demonstrates how colors on opposite sides of the RGB spectrum cancel each other out to create white light in the center.

 ## Relationship to HSV and HSB